id/emqx-docs/en_US/operations/backup-restore.md

 ## CLI Example

-This section shows how to import and export data using the command Line Interface.
+This section shows how to import and export data using the command-line interface.

 1. Export data.
 The file name format of the exported file is `emqx-export-YYYY-MM-DD-HH-mm-ss.sss.tar.gz`, and the export directory is `<EMQX data directory>/backup`: